niels-slotboom/notes/Submanifolds.typ

 This expression for $gamma_(i j)$ guarantees that the length of any path measured intrinsically on $cal(S)$, via the line element $dms^2$, matches the length computed externally in the ambient manifold via $ds^2$.
 It is, of course, a coordinate-dependent representation---whereas the earlier definition in @inducedMetricDefn[equation] was fully coordinate-independent.
 == Example Submanifold: $S^2 subset RR^3$
 Before diving into more abstract constructions, let us ground our intuition with a concrete example of a manifold and a natural submanifold.
-To this end, we consider the flat Euclidean space $cal(M) = RR^3$, with cartesian coordinates $x^mu = (x,y,z) in RR^3$ and endowed with the Euclidean metric
+To this end, we consider the flat Euclidean space $cal(M) = RR^3$, with Cartesian coordinates $x^mu = (x,y,z) in RR^3$ and endowed with the Euclidean metric
 $
   ds^2 = dx^2 + dy^2 + dz^2 quad <=> quad g_(mu nu) = delta_(mu nu).
 $<euclideanLineElement>